MasseyHacks/masseyhacks-tutorials/intro-to-android/README-v2.md

 <p align="center"><img src="images/initial-main-activity-code.png"/></p>

 As the name suggests, the `onCreate` method gets called a single time, *the moment the activity gets created*.
 In our case, since our `MainActivity` is our app's initial activity, when the app first starts out the `onCreate` method will get called.
-Activity classes have a whole gamut of methods you can use that get called at different points in it's lifetime.
+Activity classes have a whole gamut of methods you can use that get called at different points in its lifetime.
 For a quick reference, take a look at the following picture:

 <p align="center"><img src="images/activity_lifecycle.png"/></p>